 If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children or young people) then you should report this directly to the Headteacher (or the Chair of Governors if the concern relates to the Headteacher)– who will consider what action to take.

-Our Designated Safeguarding Lead (DSL) is Mrs Wendy Bolton (Headteacher).
-Our Deputies are Mr Edd Harrison and Mrs Odele Davies (Assistant Headteachers).
+Our Designated Safeguarding Lead (DSL) is Mrs Odele Davies (Co Headteacher).
+Our Deputies are Mr Edward Harrison (Co Headteacher) and Mrs Karen Lunnon (Emotional Literacy Support Assistant - ELSA).